Aliases for HAP1 Gene

 GeneCards Summary for HAP1 Gene

-HAP1 (Huntingtin-Associated Protein 1) is a Protein Coding gene.
-Diseases associated with HAP1 include huntington disease.
-Among its related pathways are fMLP Pathway and Circadian entrainment.
-An important paralog of this gene is TRAK2.
+HAP1 (Huntingtin Associated Protein 1) is a Protein Coding gene.
+Diseases associated with HAP1 include Huntington Disease and Spinocerebellar Ataxia 17.
+Among its related pathways are Parkinson disease and fMLP Pathway.
+Gene Ontology (GO) annotations related to this gene include ion channel binding and brain-derived neurotrophic factor binding.
+An important paralog of this gene is TRAK1.